 Do You Suffer From Seasonal Allergies?
 6 Tips

-Once a year, plant pollen floats through the air, and seasonal allergies make their attack on humanity.
+Once a year, plant pollen floats through the air, and seasonal allergies attack humanity.
 With watery eyes, scratchy throats, and runny noses, allergies can be miserable!
 Some people grow out of their seasonal allergies when they reach adulthood, but others experience worsening symptoms as they age.
-Before we get into solutions, let's dive into the cause.
+Before we discuss solutions, let's examine the cause.

 What causes seasonal allergies?